sogou/srpc/docs/en/docs-09-metrics.md

 #### (5) Reporting

-Reporting in SPRC filters is automatic, so users don't need to do anything.
+Reporting in SRPC filters is automatic, so users don't need to do anything.
 Next we will use a client to make some requests and check the format of data which will be reported.

 ~~~sh
 ./srpc_pb_client